 - 0% APR on balance transfers done within 45 days of account opening.
 (Balance transfer fees apply.)

-- $89 annual fee waived the first year.
+- $89 annual fee not waived the first year.
 (Newest Offer Waives The Annual Fee!)

 To redeem your miles, simply login to your Barclay’s account, select the card and click “Manage Rewards” which is located below where it displays your mileage amount.
 Once on the “Manage Rewards” page, click “Redeem Now” under the Travel statement credits section.
 You can redeem miles against travel expenses starting with a minimum of 10,000 miles or $100.

 It is important to note that you can only redeem miles towards a particular travel charge one time.
 If you make a partial redemption towards a travel expense, you will not be able to go back later and redeem miles for it again.

 I used to gladly carry my Arrival Plus™ World Elite MasterCard®.
 With its then 2.2% earning structure and Chip & Pin functionality, it was the perfect card.
 With the recent devaluation, I think some of the value has been taken from the card.

 With that said, the Arrival Plus™ World Elite MasterCard® is great for people who have a lot of travel expenses since it can be used to offset things like taxes on award tickets and other miscellaneous expenses of $100 or more.
-If you try to redeem the miles for straight cash back, then you do lose out since they are only worth 1/2 cent each for statement credits.
+If you try to redeem the miles for straight cash back, then you do lose out since they are only worth .5 cents each for statement credits.

 As someone who travels a lot, I used to love offsetting my travel expenses with earnings from the Arrival Plus™ World Elite MasterCard®.
 Unfortunately nowadays they have made redemptions difficult but it is worth keeping for some because of the best in the business chip and pin feature.
 It has been a life saver for many traveling overseas.